EmanuelQuintino/Web-Development-Course/3-CSS/class-02-box-model/README.md

 # Box Model

-- Cada elemento é representado como uma caixa retangular
+- Each element is represented as a rectangular box
-- Essa caixa possui propriedades de uma caixa em 2 dimensões (largura x altura)
+- The box has properties of a 2-dimensional (width x height)

 <img src="./images/box-model.png" alt="box model" width="480">

 ## Properties:

 - width

-- heigh
+- height

 - content

 - border

 - padding

 - margin
   - Margin Collapsing
-    - Quando o top se junta com o bottom sem somar (Pega o margin maior)
+    - When the top joins the bottom without adding (take the largest margin)
-    - Obs: Quando os elementos estão lado a lado somam-se as margens
+    - Note: When the elements are side by side, the margins are added

 ### Reset